FlavienVidal/flavienvidal.github.io/about.md

 <p>Greetings! 😀</p>
 <p>
 I am Flavien, a final year MSc student in computer science at École Polytechnique, where I mainly study topics related to machine learning such as natural language processing, computer vision and reinforcement learning.
-Beforehand, I graduated from the University of California Los Angeles where I specialized in data science.
+Beforehand, I graduated from the University of California Los Angeles (UCLA) where I specialized in data science.
 </p>
 <p>
 During my studies, I have worked on various projects among which pose estimation, human action recognition, face labelling, sentiment analysis or bandits for recommendation.
 My current research aims at mitigating the popularity bias in session-based recommendation used in the context of anonymous data, emphasizing the diversity, novelty and serendipity of the recommended videos as well as the coverage of the catalog.